 RELATED: With $100 million USD in revenue, Vena becomes Canada’s latest centaur

-Vena closed a $300-million CAD Series C round from Vista Equity Partners in 2021.
+Vena most recently closed a $300-million CAD Series C round from Vista Equity Partners in 2021.
 According to The Globe and Mail, $100 million of that amount was for Vena, while the remaining $200 million went to existing backers JMI Equity and Centana Growth Partners, which sold shares but retained stakes in the company.

 In 2022, a Vena client alleged that the company misrepresented its System and Organization Controls compliance.
 A source claimed that this led to a loss of customers for Vena, which told BetaKit at the time that the company had addressed the matter.

-Feature image courtesy Vena Solutions via LinkedIn.
+Feature image courtesy Vena Solutions.